ma-ji/amgps/_pages/assignments.md

 You are responsible to develop an actionable and feasible learning plan.
 There is no required structure of the plan, but it should have the following contents:

+1. An analysis of your background, career goals, and needs of learning.
-1. Be concrete about your overall learning goals.
+2. Be concrete about your overall learning goals.
-2. Break down your overall goals into specific and actionable items.
+3. Break down your overall goals into specific and actionable items.
-3. The plan should cover the major themes of our weekly sessions.
+4. The plan should cover the major themes of our weekly sessions.
 Your plan does not need to synchronize with our weekly topics.
-4. A feasible timeline.
+5. A feasible timeline.
-5. A concrete plan for assessing your performance.
+6. A concrete plan for assessing your performance.
-6. Maximum length 2 pages, use the space efficiently and keep your plan concise.
+7. Maximum length 2 pages, use the space efficiently and keep your plan concise.

 You can share learning plans with others.
 You can even assemble learning groups.
 But this is NOT a group assignment, and you will be assessed individually.